wp-plugins/leaguemanager/readme.txt

 The LeagueManager icon is taken from the Fugue Icons of http://www.pinvoke.com/.

 == Changelog ==

+= 3.4 =
+* NEW: shortcode attribute 'match_day' for matches
+* NEW: shortcode attribute 'group' for matches
+* NEW: shortcode attribute 'time' ("prev" or "next") for matches to display upcoming or past matches
+* NEW: shortcode attribute 'group' for standings
+* BUGFIX: widget AJAX match navigation
+* BUGFIX: scores with 0 possible in Rugby

 = 3.4-RC3 =
 * NEW: template tags for next and previous match boxes of widget